shelleywong/BoxAndArrow/README.md

 * [Node.js](https://nodejs.org/en/) is used by both Emscripten and JSAV.
 * [Python](https://www.python.org/) is used by Emscripten.
   * This project uses [Flask](https://flask.palletsprojects.com/en/1.1.x/), a lightweight Python web application framework.
 I recommend that you use Python 3 (Flask supports Python 3.5 and newer).
   * Since different Python projects have different requirements, it is also recommended that you [create a separate virtual environment](https://flask.palletsprojects.com/en/1.1.x/installation/#install-flask) for each Python project.
 This helps you avoid problems with incompatible library versions or packages installed for other projects.
-Make sure you install Flask inside of the virtual environment that you plan to use for this project.<br>
+Wait to install Flask until you've set up your virtual environment.
+You will install all of the requirements for this Flask application inside of your virtual environment for this project.<br>

 The Python packages used by this application are listed in `requirements.txt`:
 ```